-Meanwhile, 14 petitions accepted by the tribunals are against PML-N - the party with the highest number of seats in the National Assembly.
-Ten petitions cite independent candidates as respondents, while three cite returned candidates of PTI.
+As many as 14 petitions accepted by the tribunals are against PML-N - the party with the highest number of seats in the National Assembly.
+Ten petitions cite independent candidates as respondents; seven cite PPPP, while three cite returned candidates of PTI.
 Table 3.2 gives the number of petitions and their respondents which have been decided or disposed of by the tribunals: